TimerErTim/downlomatic/CONTRIBUTING.md

 ### Pull Requests

-Pull Requests are always welcome and a great way to your changes and fixes included in the next release.
+Pull Requests are always welcome and a great way to include your changes and fixes in the next release.

 This project follows the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr).
 This includes: